opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Rendering A Loaded Scene
 ''''''''''''''''''''''''
-The current scene can be rendered directly while being loaded in Toonz according to the defined output settings.
+The current scene can be rendered directly while being loaded in OpenToonz according to the defined output settings.

 By choosing the appropriate range in the output settings it is possible to render the scene in chunks, for example by rendering a section first, and then another one.
 In this case the animation available in the output location will always include all frames rendered up to that point both if the format is a multiple-files output, e.g. TIF or TGA, and a single-file one, e.g. QuickTime MOV.
 The same applies if a section of the scene has to be rendered again because some corrections were needed.